NANBF Women's Bodybuilding Guidelines

 Presentation is the effectiveness of display of the competitor’s most favorable development, including posing ability and stage presence.
 Skin quality, evenness of tone, suit choice, and grooming are also considered.
 The posing technique used in individual poses, along with the smoothness of transition between these are factors included in the judgement of presentation.

-Each class is then brought to front center stage and is guided through quarter turns as a group by the head judge, to display their physique from front, side and back to determine the most balanced physique.
+Each class is brought to front center stage and is guided through quarter turns as a group by the head judge, to display their physique from front, side and back to determine the most balanced physique.

 Mandatory Poses